-As of the printing of this Water Quality Report, the GWWSB, along with the Alabama Department of Environmental Management (ADEM) has conducted weekly sampling for concentrations of perfluorinated compounds (PFCs), two (2) specifically, perfluoroctanoic acid (PFOA) and perfluoroctanesulfonic acid (PFOS), which the EPA established a LIFETIME HEALTH ADVISORY of seventy parts per trillion (70 ppt) of any combination of the two (2).
+As of the printing of this Water Quality Report, the GWWSB, along with the Alabama Department of Environmental Management (ADEM) has conducted weekly sampling for concentrations of perfluorinated compounds (PFCs), two (2) specifically, perfluorocatanoic acid (PFOA) and perfluorocatanesulfonic acid (PFOS), which the EPA established a LIFETIME HEALTH ADVISORY of seventy parts per trillion (70 ppt) of any combination of the two (2).
+Additional treatment, a granular activated carbon (GAC) system was brought on line in December 2018 in an effort to reduce levels of these compounds.
 As we continue to monitor our water for concentrations of these compounds, PFC information, along with all lab reports and every sample result can be accessed via our website at www.gadsdenwater.org.